 “Klb!
 Get over here and help!
 This guy’s slipperier than he looks!”

 Klb nodded to Erin and dashed into the fight.
 She watched in stupefaction as the two tried to hold Pisces down.
 Oddly, it wasn’t that easy.
-Despite the size advantage and muscle advantage, Pisces was still managing to fend both off.
-Erin wondered why until she saw him push the air around Relc and send the bigger lizard flying off him.
+Despite the size advantage and muscle advantage, Pisces was still managing to fend off both.
+Erin wondered how, until she saw he had something in his hands.

-Pisces scrambled to his feet and leapt for the door.
-But Klbkch caught him by the foot and attempted to tie his hands together with a piece of string, which turned out to be his boot’s shoelaces.
-Pisces shouted…something and the leather burst into flames.
+Pisces scrambled to his feet and leapt for the door, but Klbkch caught him by the foot and attempted to tie his hands together with a piece of string, which turned out to be his boot’s shoelaces.
+Pisces shouted…something, and the leather burst into flames.
 Relc leapt on him and then blinked.